Thursday, June 12, 2014

 That hasn't kept immigration reform from taking the blame.

-Breitbart News Network says it was a
+The Breitbart News Network says it was a "referendum against amnesty."

-CNN writes that immigration reform already was a longshot before Cantor lost, and the campaign for it should continue.
+The Washington Post and Miami Herald say Cantor's loss means the end of immigration reform in the foreseeable future.
+Halimah Abdullah of CNN writes that immigration reform already was a longshot before Cantor lost, and the campaign for it should continue.

-Chicago Sun–Times, too, says the campaign for immigration reform is separate from the campaign for Virginia's Seventh District House seat.
+The Chicago Sun–Times, too, says the campaign for immigration reform is separate from the campaign for Virginia's Seventh District House seat.

-is local, especially in House districts, which are divided up based on population.
+I agree, mostly because what O'Neill said is still true.
+All politics is local, especially in House districts, which are divided up based on population.
 Except for those rare cases in which a state's population is so low that it only qualifies for a single at–large representative in the House — and there are currently seven of those — House seats are about as local as it gets in Washington.

-"People's House" because its membership is intended to reflect the people's will and conduct the people's business — and what I am hearing from Seventh District residents is that Cantor essentially forgot the people he represented.
+The House of Representatives is known as the "People's House" because its membership is intended to reflect the people's will and conduct the people's business — and what I am hearing from Seventh District residents is that Cantor essentially forgot the people he represented.
 He wanted to be speaker.
 He wanted to be a player on the world stage.

 That is something that Graham did not do.
 Graham and Cantor are similar in their politics.
 In the past, they've had the support of self–described Tea Party voters, and there was talk that their support for immigration reform alienated Tea Party voters.